 The Great Manchester Run starts and ends in the city centre, and the route takes in Manchester United’s Old Trafford stadium and the Manchester outpost of the Imperial War Museum.
 In recent years, tens of thousands of spectators and a live TV audience have witnessed the world’s greatest distance runner Haile Gebrselassie win the Great Manchester Run on an unprecedented four occasions, with Britain's Jo Pavey winning the women’s event twice.

 Clearly, we can’t all have a place on the podium, but we can have a lot of fun in a good cause.

 This is the first time that WLT has been able to offer places for the Great South Run and the Great Manchester Run.
 We have five places for the Great Manchester Run on 26 May 2013 and five places for the Great South Run on Sunday 27 October.

-If you are interested in raising funds for WLT by running in either of the races, or would like more information before making up your mind, please contact Anne Clifford on firstname.lastname@example.org or call her on 01986 874422 on Wednesdays and Fridays.
+If you are interested in raising funds for WLT by running in either of the races, or would like more information before making up your mind, please contact our fundraising team at firstname.lastname@example.org or call 01986 874422.